Visit San Francisco's oldest building, an authenic Spanish-era adobe from the 1700s.

 This Mesa Room has an incredible atmosphere, steeped in history.
 If only these walls could talk!

-A three year renovation between 2011 to 2014, stripped back alterations made by the U.S. army since the 1880s.
-This work revealed the 1770's adobe walls were constructed from clay bricks.
+The three year renovation between 2011 to 2014 stripped back the alterations made by the U.S. army, to reveal the original 1770's adobe walls constructed from clay bricks.

-The Presidio Officers Club is a very special place - the site of San Francisco's very first building.
+The Presidio Officers Club is a very special place, and the site of San Francisco's very first building.
 It's only one of two Spanish-era buildings left in San Francisco.
 The other is Mission Dolores.

 Archaeologists have made some incredible finds here, like fragments of pottery that Spanish Colonists purchased from Mexico.